Go to Page Section:

 Annual Average Salary: Top 10 States

-These are the top 10 earning states in the field:
+These are the leading 10 states in terms of earnings in the field:

 Training

-Anyone who is planning a career in the border patrol will need to understand that the training academy is extremely demanding.
+Anyone who is planning a career in the Border Patrol will need to understand that the training academy is extremely demanding.

-Once a person is accepted into the training academy they will spend 58 days learning both federal law enforcement and border patrol subjects.
+Once a person is accepted into the training academy, they will spend 58 days learning both federal law enforcement and border patrol subjects.

 The specific courses that are taught during the training academy include: